Estimate The Length Of The Object In Um: Complete Guide

 [ \text{Uncertainty} = \pm \sqrt{(\text{pixel error})^2 + (\text{calibration error})^2} ]

-Pixel error is usually ±1 pixel; calibration error comes from the micrometer’s tolerance (often ± 0.That's why 5 µm).
+Pixel error is usually ±1 pixel; calibration error comes from the micrometer’s tolerance (often ± 0.So naturally, 5 µm).
 Combine them in quadrature and you have a realistic ± value.

 Common Mistakes / What Most People Get Wrong